typedb/typedb/docs/pages/academy/2-GRAQL/3-insert-delete-queries.md

 ### What have you learned?
 In this tutorial we have learned the basics of inserting and deleting data from a Grakn knowledge graph.
 We also have learned how to match relations.
 By now you should have a solid foundation of Graql and you could already go on and start building your first ontology.
-But there are a few type of queries that I want to introduce to you.
+But there are a few types of queries that I want to introduce to you first.

 ## What next?